Illinois

 Provisional Voting

+You may vote a provisional ballot if you meet specific conditions.
 An election judge will issue you a provisional ballot at your polling place if:

-• Your name does not appear on the official list of eligible voters in that precinct
+• Your name does not appear on the official list of eligible voters in that precinct.

-• Your voting status has been challenged and a majority of the judges uphold the challenge
+• Your voting status has been challenged and a majority of the judges uphold the challenge.

-• A court order extends the time for closing the polls and you vote during this extended time period
+• A court order extends the time for closing the polls, and you vote during this extended time period.

-• Your name appears on the list of voters who voted during early voting
+• Your name appears on the list of voters who voted during early voting.

-• You admit to receiving a vote by mail ballot but did not return the un-voted ballot to the election authority
+• You admit to receiving a vote-by-mail ballot but did not return the unvoted ballot to the election authority.

-• You tried to register on Election Day but failed to provide the necessary documentation
+• You tried to register on Election Day but failed to provide the necessary documentation.

 By law, you must vote in your assigned precinct for all votes on your provisional ballot to count.